Otranto Dam

 Warning Signs: None

-Notes from Crawdaddy Outdoors: The Acorn Park Dam is actually a broken dam, and experienced paddlers may be able to paddle through by following the river around the dam on the right, then cutting back to the left and shooting through.
+Notes from Crawdaddy Outdoors before mitigation: The Acorn Park Dam is actually a broken dam, and experienced paddlers may be able to paddle through by following the river around the dam on the right, then cutting back to the left and shooting through.
 This is a fast water area, so it is advised to stop on the upriver side and take a look over the top of the broken dam at the water conditions before paddling through.
 There is little margin for error here.
 There is a 100-year-old dumpsite in the river just before the point where you would cut back to the left.
 Normally the metal is underwater, but low water levels bring a lot of it above the surface.
 This may be the most fun and dangerous part of the river!

 Fatalities 1